9/17: I have joined 18F as a Product Manager & Innovation Specialist!

 boston metropolitan area planning council

-Alicia leads the Digital Services Group at MAPC, a Massachusetts state agency, serving 101 cities and towns across Metro Boston.
-There, she manages a team of programmers and designers and leads product development.
-She and her team work as an in-house consulting group, finding new and effective ways to use technology to enhance the quality of life in Metro Boston and improve data-driven decision-making.
-She defines and executes MAPC's short and long-term digital product strategy and oversees product development, deployment, and user engagement of digital tools.
+I led the Digital Services Group at MAPC, a Massachusetts state agency, serving 101 cities and towns across Metro Boston.
+There, I worked with a team of programmers and designers to lead product development.
+The team worked as an in-house consulting group, finding new and effective ways to use technology to enhance the quality of life in Metro Boston and improve data-driven decision-making.
+I defined and executed MAPC's short and long-term digital product strategy and oversaw product development, deployment, and user engagement of digital tools.

 consultant in product managemenT & user experience (ux) research and design

-Alicia works with private and public sector firms to design and implement data-driven web applications.
-She specializes in User Research, Product Management and Data Analysis on public projects that tend to involve geospatial data, interactive maps and civic engagement.
+For the past 5 years I have independently consulted with private firms and the public sector to design and implement data-driven web applications.
+I love to form interactive teams and specialize in User Research, Product Management and Data Analysis on projects that tend to involve geospatial data, interactive maps and civic engagement.
 Clients include municipal and state governments, urban planning and urban design firms and non-profit organizations.

 senior advisor to jennifer pahlka, code for america